 Database Compliance and the Role of Data Masking

-In today's digital age, databases play a crucial role in storing and managing sensitive information.
-As a result, ensuring the security and compliance of these databases has become a top priority for organizations.
-One key aspect of database compliance is data masking, which involves hiding or obscuring sensitive data to prevent unauthorized access.
-In this article, we will delve into the world of database compliance and explore the role of data masking in maintaining the security and integrity of databases.
+Database compliance is a critical aspect of database administration, and it involves ensuring that databases are designed, implemented, and managed in accordance with relevant laws, regulations, and industry standards.
+One key aspect of database compliance is data masking, which plays a crucial role in protecting sensitive data and preventing unauthorized access.
+In this article, we will delve into the world of database compliance and explore the role of data masking in ensuring the security and integrity of databases.

 Introduction to Data Masking